 Lori M. Lee

 Nafiza Azad is a self-identified island girl.
 She has hurricanes in her blood and dreams of a time she can exist solely on mangoes and pineapple.
 Born in Lautoka, Fiji, she currently resides in BC, Canada where she reads too many books, watches too many Kdramas and writes stories about girls taking over the world.
-Her debut YA fantasy, The Candle and the Flame, will be released by Scholastic in 2019.
+Her debut YA fantasy, THE CANDLE AND THE FLAME, was a Morris Award Finalist.

 Misa Sugiura is the author of It’s Not Like It’s a Secret, which won the Asian Pacific American Literature Award for Young Adult Literature and made YALSA’s 2018 Rainbow List and Best Fiction for Young Adults list.
-Her second book, This Time Will Be Different, comes out June 4, 2019.
+Her second book, This Time Will Be Different, is out now.
 Born and raised in the Midwest, Misa now lives under a giant oak tree in the Bay Area with her husband, two sons, two cats, and a gray-banded king snake.

 Debbi Michiko Florence